YutoMotohashi/obsidian-plugin-chronolinker/README.md

 - **Create or Update Belonging Note**: Creates or refreshes the belonging (parent) note associated with the currently active note's stream and date.
 - **Create New Note**: Create a new note in a specific stream.
 - **Update All Links in All Streams**: Updates chronological links for all notes in all configured streams.
 (Available via a button in plugin settings).
-- **Update All Links for a Stream**: Updates chronological links for all notes within a specific stream.
+- **Update All Links in a Stream**: Updates chronological links for all notes within a specific stream.
 (Available via a button in plugin settings for each stream).
 - **Update All Belonging Notes for All Streams**: Updates all belonging notes across all streams that have the feature enabled.
 (May be available as a command or via settings).
 - **Update All Belonging Notes for a Stream**: Updates all belonging notes for a specific stream.
 (May be available as a command or via settings).